Park Rules and Regulations

 - Fires are permitted only in the designated grills or fire pits or your personal fire pits that are at least 16 inches off the ground.
 Do not leave fires unattended.
 Firewood gathering is Not Permitted!

 - Parking is permitted only in the designated areas.
 Day Use vehicles and Overnight vehicles must fit in site to stay in the park.
 Keep tires on the pavement.

 - Jumping Off Rocks can be dangerous.
 Jump at your own risk.

 - Air Mattress or Tubes: more than 50 feet from shore requires a life jacket for each person.

-- Beach: No Fishing, fires or dogs on the beach area.
+- Beach: No fires or vehicles on the beach area.

 - Boating: Restricted to boats with electric trolling motors and non-motorized boats.
 Vessels with motors must be registered.
 All boat operators must have one life jacket for each person on board.
 All boaters 12 or younger must wear a life jacket at all times.
 This rule includes stand-up paddleboards also.

 - Fireworks: Unless authorized by the park manager, explosives and fireworks, including sparklers, are prohibited.